canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     identical to those that may be passed with the ``-i`` option.

     Unlike the ``-i`` option though, there are two kinds of whitelists.
-    Standalone whitelists are not associated with any PlainBox Provider.
+    Standalone whitelists are not associated with any Plainbox Provider.
 Such whitelists can be distributed entirely separately from any other component and thus have no association with any namespace.